'Are you a god?' - Gozer the Gozerian, Ghostbusters

 |-||-||-||-||-||00||96-99||00||96-99||Rank Value 100

-Once these rolls are complete, players may gamble on any two traits of their choice, potentially shoring up any areas you feel need some help.
+Once these rolls are complete, players may gamble on any two traits of their choice, potentially shoring up any areas they feel need some help.
 The only limits in this regard are the results of the tables themselves, as well as the power rank value ceiling for a campaign.
 If you're not already aware of this cap for heroic (or villainous) power, ask your friendly neighborhood Gamemaster!

 Table 2: Rank Value Modifiers (Gambling)